 As we dock, my tally for the day is just four islands.
 Sadly my grand vision of visiting all 14 didn’t come together.
 The rest will remain a mystery.

-The sky is still bright blue at 9pm so I wander up to Södermalm known for its nightlife to find my meatballs.
-This is now my favourite island because it takes my score to five.
+The sky is still bright blue at 9pm so I wander up to Södermalm known for its nightlife to find meatballs.
+This is now my favourite island and it takes my score to five.

 I stop to look at the graffiti masterpieces with big name street artists Os Gemeos – Brazilan brothers – contributing to the open air art gallery.